 Also, since the lights burn bright every night, many have discovered a more leisurely pace by visiting the city midweek when many lodging establishments offer reduced rates, wait times at restaurants are less, and traffic and parking are less of a challenge.

 Light-Up!
 Night, set for Saturday, November 23, 2019, begins at 4 p.m. with a spirited performance by Showtime USA, a high energy song and dance troupe of young people that deliver a wide variety of holiday musical favorites.
 Showtime’s performance will be in front of St. Augustine’s City Hall, the Lightner Museum, 75 King Street.
 Then at 5:30 p.m. from the historic Plaza de la Constitución Gazebo, the All Star Orchestra takes the stage with great swing and big band sounds all in grand holiday style.

-At 6:30pm, the lighting ceremony begins that culminates with the turning of a switch that fills every corner of the city with brilliant, magical holiday sparkle.
-Entertainment continues in the Plaza until 8:00pm as thousands gathered for the lighting linger in the downtown area for dinner, some shopping and to simply enjoy the beauty of the city and the company of good friends.
+At 6:30 p.m, the lighting ceremony begins that culminates with the turning of a switch that fills every corner of the city with brilliant, magical holiday sparkle.
+Entertainment continues in the Plaza until 7:30 p.m. as thousands gathered for the lighting ceremony linger in the downtown area to start their holiday shopping, have dinner the company of good friends, or to simply enjoy the beauty of the city in the glow of millions of while lights.

-For complete visitor information, including a calendar of events during the 10-week long Nights of Lights and details on the city's wide variety of accommodations, restaurants and dining opportunities, visit www.NightsofLights.com.
+For complete visitor information, including a calendar of events during the 10-week long Nights of Lights and details on the city's wide variety of accommodations, restaurants and dining opportunities, visit the Night of Lights website.